cornellev/MobileDash2023/README.md

 ## MobileDash2023 | SP 2024

-Authors: Aditya Kakade, Katherine Chang Wu, Daniel Sorokin
+Authors: Aditya Kakade, Katherine Chang Wu, Daniel Sorokin, Julia Lau

 # Summary
 System Description
-The Mobile Dashboard is a mobile application that is used to dispaly statistics about the electric vehicle.
-This dashboard is mainly used by team members and the driver during competition to view data about the vechile's current performance.
-The purpose of the Mobile Dashboard is to keep track of the various details of the car in a user intuitive format as it runs so that the driver can be aware the car's metrics.
-This dashboard will also send the collected data of the car's metrics to the Living Timing and Historical Dashboard so that it can be further analyzed to improve performance.
+The Mobile Dashboard is a mobile application that displays relevant information on CEV's electric vehicle.
+This dashboard is used by the driver and team members during competition to view data about the vehicle's current performance.
+The purpose of the Mobile Dashboard is to clearly visualize the various details of the car in a user-intuitive format for the driver.
+This dashboard also sends the collected data of the car's metrics to the Living Timing and Historical Dashboards to be further analyzed and improve future car performance.

-The infomration displayed on the Mobile Dashboard is broken down into three categories.
+The information displayed on the Mobile Dashboard is broken down into three sections.

-The most far left widget displays the current speed the car is traveling at in miles per hour.
+The left-most widget displays the car's current speed in miles per hour.
 The number will reflect any changes as the car speeds or slows down.
-It also contains the lap timing mechanism.
-To initiate the timer, the user will press the right start button, and then to mark the completion of a lap, they will press the left lap button.
-On the completion of the race, the user will reset the timer, and the data will be sent to the Live Timing Dashboard.
+It also contains a stopwatch with lap timing capabilities.
+To initiate the stopwatch, the user will press the right 'Start/Stop!' button, and to mark the completion of a lap, they will press the left 'Lap' button.
+On the completion of the race, when the 'Reset' button is pressed, the clock is reset, and the lap data will be sent to the Live Timing Dashboard.

-The next widget to the right displays various metrics relating to the car.
-The top widget in this column is the vehicle's temperature in Celcius.
-The next widget down displays the battery power as a percentage.
-The last widget displays the connection status of the dashboard to the DAQ.
+The widget in the center displays various metrics relating to the car.
+The top widget in this column shows the vehicle's temperature in Celsius.
+The next widget down displays the car's battery power as a percentage.
+The last widget indicates the current status of the connection from the Mobile Dashboard to the DAQ.
 To initiate a connection with DAQ, the user must press this DAQ button.

-Finally, the farthest right widget is a map that tracks the car's positions during the race.
+Finally, the right-most widget shows a map of the racetrack that tracks the car's position throughout the race.

 The frontend of the Mobile Dashboard was implemented using React Native (with a focus on Android usage), which combines the use of JSX, HTML, Javascript, and CSS.